 ||A product code (or “item”) refers to a class of related unique products.

 ||All size variations of an item on the Cloud Kicks website share the same product code, for example.
 Each variation has its own SKU or Unique ID.

 The trick to all of this is a combination of smart algorithms (a set of instructions which learn over time) that are automatically and constantly being refreshed and fine-tuned for real-time results.
 Which helps you create highly personalized (read: effective) messages.
 Like most AI, Einstein Recommendations love data—and lots of it.
 To get to that data, a tracking code is added to your website to collect customer info from their browser behavior, preferences, ecommerce history, and more.

 Then you, a magical marketer, map the data (also known as metadata) you collect from your website to your company’s product info or content in the form of a catalog.
 Finally, you create content templates for those recommendations.

 Clear as a crystal ball?
 If not, no worries.
 Let’s walk through a scenario.
 Our favorite shoe retailer, Cloud Kicks, wants to use Einstein Recommendations.
 First, the Cloud Kicks team installs the code on their website pages.
 They then sync a catalog that includes a product photo and the info they want to track about their products.

 When their loyal customer Gabrielle Mitchell logs into their website and looks at a pair of running shoes, Einstein records this info and starts to build Gabrielle’s customer profile with her viewing history.

-When Brandon from Cloud Kicks is ready to send an email to Gabrielle, he drags in an email recommendation content block into his email campaign and schedules the send.
+When Yasmin from Cloud Kicks is ready to send an email to Gabrielle, she drags in an email recommendation content block into her email campaign and schedules the send.